Cool off this summer exploring North Dakota's refreshing waters

 Lake Tschida, between Elgin and Glen Ullin, has 10 boat ramps and is popular with swimmers, paddle boarders, boaters and canoers and kayakers.

 Harmon Lake near Mandan is popular with stand-up paddle boarders.
-The lake has a kayak launching dock and Paddle On Adventures provides rentals.
+The lake has a kayak launching dock and Paddle On North Dakota provides rentals.

 Kayak and canoe rentals are also available at Lake Metigoshe State Park for those wanting the paddle around in the scenic Turtle Mountains along the U.S.-Canada border.